leomol/arduino-bridge/README.md

 * `LapCounterIRx5`: Code to count laps in a square maze (unpublished work).

 ## Troubleshooting
-The compilation/upload process will fail if `Arduino IDE` finds conflicting code.
+* The compilation/upload process will fail if `Arduino IDE` finds conflicting code.
 Solution: remove `Documents/Arduino/Bridge`, `Documents/Arduino/libraries/Bridge`, and any files inside `Documents/Arduino` that use the namespace `bridge`.
+* `Bridge examples` won't be shown in the menu unless a board from the category `Bridge AVR Boards` is selected.
+Solution: select a board from `Bridge AVR Boards` first.

 ## Version History
 ### 0.1.0